 Murujuga is vested with the Murujuga Aboriginal Corporation (MAC) comprising traditional custodians the Ngarluma-Yindjibarndi, the Yaburara-Mardudhunera and the Woon-goo-tt-oo.
-The land is leased back to the WA State Government as national park, and is jointly managed by the representatives of MAC and the Department of Parks and Wildlife.
+The land is leased back to the WA State Government as national park, and is jointly managed by the representatives of MAC and the Parks and Wildlife Service.
 The recognition of ongoing Aboriginal interests and responsibilities for managing country is at the core of this innovative and inclusive approach.

 The park lies within a larger National Heritage Listed place, created in July 2007 over the Burrup Peninsula and the Dampier Archipelago.
 The area contains one of the densest concentrations of rock engravings in Australia with some sites containing thousands or tens of thousands of images.
 The rock engravings comprise images of avian, marine and terrestrial fauna, schematised human figures, figures with mixed human and animal characteristics and geometric designs.
 At a national level it has an exceptionally diverse and dynamic range of schematised human figures some of which are arranged in complex scenes.
 The fine execution and dynamic nature of the engravings, particularly some of the composite panels, exhibit a degree of creativity that is unusual in Australian rock engravings.

 The rock art not only tells the story of human habitation, dating back to when the land was some 100 kilometres inland from the sea, but it also records the lore for Aboriginal people to the north western tip of Australia, south past Carnarvon and east as far as Alice Springs.
 Therefore the rock art has deep meaning for the local Aboriginal people.
 The rock art itself is a record of the sea levels rising over time, depicting extinct land animals and then sea animals as the local Aboriginal population adapted to the changing land.